cloudspeech/houdini-talk/short-essay.md

 The take-home message is this:

-You are in _full_ control of your web component's behaviour, how cool is that!
+You are in _full_ control of your web component's behaviour, how cool is _that_?!!

 ### 5. Server-Side Rendering for the Enterprise